jpc-hpe/my_nvim_config/README.md

   - ... but then with control+alt the generated key is `<M-C-F1>` to `<M-C-F12>`
   - and with shift+control+alt it is `<M-C-S-F1>` to `<M-C-S-F12>`

+The file also contains keymaps for my tweak in todo-comments.
+See [section below](#todo-comments)

 ### options.lua

 - Here is where I tell copilot to skip the files with the `passtxt` filetype that I created in autocommands.